emilyantosch/shc_pr3_vl/SOL2/slides_6/main.typ

 #slide[
   #text(size: 18pt)[
     #task[
-      - Implementieren Sie `Comparable<Type>` für geometrische Objekte.
+      - Implement `Comparable<Type>` for geometric objects.
-      - Kriterium für den Vergleich ist die Fläche der Objekte.
+      - Criterion for the comparison is the area of the objects.
     ]
     #figure(image("../assets/img/slides_6/2024_10_24_geom_form_ohne_erkl_rev01.png", height: 50%))